Social Security Disability

 When you hire us to work with you, we can help fill out your SSD application.
 We can also file an appeal on your behalf if your initial application is denied.
 We're familiar with the entire process, from initial application to the various levels of appeals.
 We help clients file applications in Kansas.
 We know what information to include and how best to proceed at each step.

 We offer a free consultation to all potential clients.
-Call (866) 881-0103 and learn how Bretz & Young can help you.
+Call (866) 881-0103 and learn how Bretz Injury Law can help you.
 Se habla español.

 Frequent asked questions about Social Security Disability